-The fun part about making your own custom slipcover is you can trim it however you like.
-Welt cord is the most popular seam detail but it’s not a must-have.
+The fun part about making your own chair or sofa slipcover is you can trim it however you like.
+Welt cord is the most popular seam detail on a slipcover but it’s not a must-have.
 Get creative!
 Here are seven welt cord alternatives to explore.

 1. Single Needle Topstitch 1/4″